-1.2 POWERS AND FUNCTIONS
+1.3 POWERS AND FUNCTIONS

-- 1. The municipality has the following powers and functions assigned to it in terms of section 84(2) of the Act.

-- 2. The provision and maintenance of child care facilities

-- 3. Development of local tourism

-- 4. Municipal Planning

-- 5. Municipal Public Works

-- 6. Municipal Public Transport

-- 7. Storm Water management system

-- 8. Administration of trading regulations

-- 9. Provision and maintenance of water and sanitation

-- 10. Administration of billboards and display of advertisements in public areas

-- 11. Administration of cemeteries, funeral parlous and crematoria

-- 12. Cleansing

-- 13. Control of public nuisances

-- 14. Control of undertaking that sell liquor to the public

-- 15. Fencing and fences

-- 16. Ensuring the provision of facilities for accommodation, care and burial of animals - 17.
+- 1. The municipality has the following powers and functions assigned to it in terms of section 84(2) of the Act. - 2.
+The provision and maintenance of child care facilities - 3.
+Development of local tourism - 4.
+Municipal Planning - 5.
+Municipal Public Works - 6.
+Municipal Public Transport - 7.
+Storm Water management system - 8.
+Administration of trading regulations - 9.
+Provision and maintenance of water and sanitation (need to amend the notice of establishment as the function lies with the CDM at present) - 10.
+Administration of billboards and display of advertisements in public areas - 11.
+Administration of cemeteries, funeral parlous and crematoria - 12.
+Cleansing - 13.
+Control of public nuisances - 14.
+Control of undertaking that sell liquor to the public - 15.
+Fencing and fences - 16.
+Ensuring the provision of facilities for accommodation, care and burial of animals - 17.
 Licensing of dogs - 18.
 Licensing and control of undertakings that sell food to the public - 19.
 Administration and maintenance of local amenities - 20.
 Development and maintenance of sports facilities - 21.
 Development and administration of markets - 22.
 Development and maintenance of municipal parks and recreation - 23.
 Regulation of noise pollution - 24.
 Administration of pounds - 25.
 Development and maintenance of public places - 26.
 Refuse removal, refuse dumps and solid waste disposal - 27.
 Administration of street trading - 28.
-Provision of municipal health services - 29.
+Provision of municipal health services (need to amend the notice of establishment as the function lies with the CDM at present) - 29.
 Electricity Provision

-1.3 COUNCILORS
+1.4 COUNCILORS